LouSanus902/LouSanus902/README.md

-- 👋 Hi, you can call me Benjamin.
+- 👋 Hi, you can call me Mike.
 - 👀 I’m interested in all things IT.
 -🌱 I’m currently learning the basics of administration, web design, networking and security.
-- 💞️ I’m looking to collaborate on building my website.
+- 💞️ I’m looking to collaborate on building my website and other projects.
 - 📫 Contact me at jack@uofc.xyz

 <!---